wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :width: 100%
 :name: genbank

-A screenshot of the GenBank website.
+A screenshot of the GenBank website {cite}`genbank_2012`.
 :::

 :::{admonition} Additional information
 :class: tip
-These days it is required for publication in most peer-reviewed journals that scientists submit their sequence data to GenBank or an associated database, alongside sufficiently informative meta-data that describes how the data was generated.
+These days, it is required for publication in most peer-reviewed journals that scientists submit their sequence data to GenBank or an associated database, alongside sufficiently informative meta-data that describes how the data was generated.
 :::

 Since data is directly submitted to GenBank, the information for some loci can be highly redundant.